-Students who interrupt their externship/clinical training for more than 10 scheduled work (extern) days will be dropped from the program by the College.
+Students who interrupt their externship/clinical training for more than 7 scheduled work days or 14 consecutive calendar days will be dropped from the program by the College.

 Students who have been dropped may appeal their termination if extenuating circumstances have occurred near the end of the externship/clinical that make it impractical to complete the training within the required completion time.
 Extenuating circumstances include prolonged illness or accident, death in the family, or other events that make it impractical to complete the externship/clinical within the required completion time.
 Student appeals must include written documentation of the extenuating circumstances, submitted to the Director of Education and approved by the Appeals Committee.
 Students may be reinstated only once due to extenuating circumstances.